Contact: Melanie Matthews

 Submit Your Questions:

-Gather your team around the table on October 29, 2008 for one low single-participant price.
+Gather your team around the table on January 9, 2007 for one low single-participant price.
+And photocopy for each of them as many copies of our printed materials as you need.

-Order the audio CD and written materials, the synchronized video recording on DVD or choose the
+Order the audio CD and written materials or choose the On-Demand Option!

 - Fill out the registration form below and e-mail to: email@example.com